iamloganwalsh/RSP/Novice/NoviceDSA/BalancedBST.md

 - Uses rotations to restore balance in O(1) time, keeping the overall time complexity at O(log(n)).
     - Rotations used in insertion and deletion.
 - Search, insert and delete are all O(log(n)) opeartions (like normal BST), and then the rotations to balance the tree are O(1) each.
+- Stricter balancing, height difference between left and right subtrees is no more than 1.

 ### AVL - Insert
 - A new key is placed in the correct position like a normal BST.